New Member Orientation

 - There is no charge for taking this class.
 You will have to have a performance outfit, currently a black pair of slacks, a long sleeved, collared black shirt and black shoes and socks.

-- Volunteer - Volunteer to help out with refreshment duty when it is your sections turn to prep/cleanup.
-Volunteer to be a part of the steering committee or support teams from time to time.
+- Volunteer - Volunteer to be a part of the steering committee or support teams from time to time.

 - If you have ideas to improve the choir please submit them to your section leader or the steering committee.